fullcalendar/fullcalendar-examples/typescript-scheduler/README.md

-# FullCalendar Scheduler TypeScript Example
+# FullCalendar Premium TypeScript Example

-This is a fully-buildable example project for [FullCalendar Scheduler] and [TypeScript], leveraging [Webpack] and [ts-loader].
+This is a fully-buildable example project for [FullCalendar Premium] and [TypeScript], leveraging [Webpack] and [ts-loader].

 [More information on setting up TypeScript with Webpack &raquo;](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html)